Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Introduction

-The emergence of reinforcement fine-tuning (RFT) has been pivotal in moving beyond the limitations of SFT and further elevating model capabilities.
-This next step in post-training allows a model to learn from a more dynamic and nuanced feedback signal (a.k.a.\ reward) than the static examples used in SFT.
-More recently, this paradigm has been extended to reinforcement learning from verifiable rewards (RLVR), where the reward depends on producing the correct verifiable answer~\citep{hu2025open, xie2025logic}.
-Recent large reasoning models, such as OpenAI-o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek}, demonstrated the promise of this approach.
-By using reinforcement learning to optimize for verifiable outcomes, these models have effectively solved problems previously considered intractable, such as competition-level math~\citep{li2024numinamath} and coding problems~\citep{jain2024livecodebench}.
-Despite these successes, the RFT paradigm is not uncontentious and faces its own challenges: first, the learning signal from rewards is often sparse; for complex, multi-step tasks, it is difficult to assign credit to the specific tokens that led to a successful outcome, resulting in unexpected behaviors like language mixing after training~\citep{guo2025deepseek, yuan2025s}.
-Moreover, its effectiveness is highly dependent on the strength of the initial policy~\citep{yue2025does, zhao2025echo}.
-The process arguably refines and aligns existing capabilities rather than instilling new knowledge~\citep{DBLP:journals/corr/abs-2503-20783}.
-This leads to some work questioning whether RL can truly raise a model's intrinsic capability ceiling~\citep{chu2025sft, liu2025prorl,DBLP:journals/corr/abs-2504-13837,cheng2025revisiting}.
+Reinforcement fine-tuning (RFT) has been pivotal in overcoming the limitations of SFT and further elevating model capabilities~\citep{hu2025open, xie2025logic}.
+Recent large reasoning models, such as OpenAI-o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek}, demonstrated the promise of this approach and have effectively solved problems previously considered intractable, such as competition-level math~\citep{li2024numinamath} and coding problem~\citep{jain2024livecodebench}.
+Despite these successes, the RFT paradigm is not uncontentious and faces its own challenges: \textbf{(1)} The learning signal from rewards is often sparse; for complex, multi-step tasks, it is difficult to assign credit to the specific tokens that lead to a successful outcome, resulting in unexpected behaviors like language mixing after training~\citep{guo2025deepseek, yuan2025s}. \textbf{(2)} Moreover, its effectiveness is highly dependent on the strength of the initial policy~\citep{yue2025does, zhao2025echo}.
+The process arguably refines and aligns existing capabilities rather than instilling new knowledge~\citep{DBLP:journals/corr/abs-2503-20783}, leading some work to question whether RL can truly raise a model's intrinsic capability ceiling~\citep{chu2025sft, liu2025prorl,DBLP:journals/corr/abs-2504-13837,cheng2025revisiting}.
 The gains from RFT, while significant, may stem from perfecting what the model has already learned during pre-training and SFT~\citep{wang2025octothinker,gandhi2025cognitive}.